IBM/trino-db2/README.md

 ## _Extra credentials_ Support

-Since release `324`, it starts to support the idea of _extra credentials_ where it allows prestosql client user to provide DB2 username and password as extra credentials that are passed directly to the backend DB2 server when running a Presto query.
+Since release `324`, it starts to support the idea of _extra credentials_ where it allows trino client user to provide DB2 username and password as extra credentials that are passed directly to the backend DB2 server when running a Presto query.

-1. configure this for the DB2 connector catalog properties file:
+1. configure this for the Db2 connector catalog properties file:
 ```
 user-credential-name=db2_user
 password-credential-name=db2_password
 ```
-2. passing credentials directly to DB2 server:
+2. passing credentials directly to Db2 server:
 ```
 presto --extra-credential db2_user=user1 --extra-credential db2_password=secret
 ```